concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.markdown

 **RoomStay**

-**In the spec the RoomTypes, RatePlans and RoomRates are not required. do they need to be?**
+For a descirption of the relationship between the RoomID and RatePlanID refer to "Relationship between RoomID and RatePlanID"

 |  Element |	Required | Data Type 	|  Description |
 |----------|-----------|---------------------------|-|